 - For technical issues, You are encouraged to contact the Hobsons online application’s helpdesk.

 - For questions related to the admissions process, you may contact the Graduate School.

 Drag & drop your tab 3 content here

-Complete applications are reviewed annually in January for admission in the Fall semester.
 Late applications may be reviewed if the student makes a special request in writing.
-Applications are evaluated for acceptability to the Graduate Program.

-Following approval, the applicant will receive a written offer of admission from the Graduate School specifying date of entrance and a letter from the Department indicating the stipend level, duration of support, and amount of tuition remitted.
-To confirm your place in the class the offer of admission requires a response.
-Changes to the offer letter, including change of effective date, change of advisor, etc. require authorization by the Department.
-Failure to register for the authorized semester also voids the offer of admission.
+Following approval, the applicant will receive an offer of admission from the Graduate School specifying date of entrance and an offer letter from the Department indicating the stipend level, duration of support, and amount of tuition remission.
+To be admitted, you must respond affirmatively to both offers.
+Changes to the offer letter, including change of effective date, change of advisor, etc. require authorization by the Graduate Director.

 Drag & drop content here